Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \subsection{Quantification of uncertainty sets}

-To quantify the demand uncertainty, we need to specify the nominal demand $\bar{\boldsymbol{d}}$, and covariance matrix $\boldsymbol{\Sigma}$ (which can be used to get $\boldsymbol{D}$), and upper and lower bounds for demand (i.e., $\boldsymbol{d}^{\text{U}}$, $\boldsymbol{d}^{\text{L}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{U}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{L}}$).
+The demand uncertainty is determined by the nominal demand $\bar{\boldsymbol{d}}$, covariance matrix $\boldsymbol{\Sigma}$ (which can be used to get $\boldsymbol{D}$), and upper and lower bounds for demand (i.e., $\boldsymbol{d}^{\text{U}}$, $\boldsymbol{d}^{\text{L}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{U}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{L}}$).
 These can be estimated from historical demand.
-However as the demand on the incident day is smaller than usual given some passengers may leave the system, we cannot directly use normal day smart card data as historical demand.
-One possible solution is to find previous days with similar incidents and use demand in those days as samples.
-But this is usually unavailable due to the lack of enough similar incidents.
+However, as the demand on the incident day is smaller than usual given that some passengers may leave the system, we cannot directly use normal day smart card data as historical demand.
+One possible solution is to use data from previous days with similar incidents.
+Nevertheless, this is usually unavailable due to the lack of enough similar incidents.
 Hence, in this study, we first use survey results and historical smart card data to generate ``synthetic historical demand'' samples, and then estimate the uncertainty set from the samples.